thecipikus/documentation/docs/manual/add-ons/vimeo-all-access/index.rst

 Consumer Key (Client ID) and Secret
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. note:: Only cloud-based TubePress users (e.g. TubePress Express, TubePress for Wix, etc) need to follow these instructions,
+.. note:: Only cloud-based TubePress users (e.g. TubePress Express, :doc:`TubePress for Wix <../../wix/index>`, etc) need to follow these instructions,
           as users of downloadable distributions of TubePress should have completed this step during installation.

 ..